amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GoogleTest and LAPACK are not easy to install.
-Many Linux distributions don't provide a GoogleTest package with precompiled libraries and the LAPACK packages don't have the necessary ``cmake`` configuration files to allow ``cmake`` to configure the links with the ``cblas`` library. hipBLASLt provides a ``cmake`` script that builds the above dependencies from source.
-This is an optional step.
+Many Linux distributions don't provide a GoogleTest package with precompiled libraries and the LAPACK packages don't have the necessary CMake configuration files to allow the ``cmake`` command to configure links with the ``cblas`` library. hipBLASLt provides an optional CMake script that builds the above dependencies from source.
 You can provide your own builds for these dependencies and help ``cmake`` find them by setting the ``CMAKE_PREFIX_PATH`` definition.
-Follow this sequence of steps to build the dependencies and install them to the ``cmake`` default ``/usr/local`` directory.
+Follow this sequence of steps to build the dependencies and install them to the default CMake directory ``/usr/local``.

 #.
 Build the dependencies from source (optional).